 CEUCheck - Nursing CEU Requirements and TrackingCEUCheck

-Vermont
+State of Vermont

-Nursing in Vermont
+Nursing in Vermont.

 Vermont has approximately 11,000 licensed registered nurses serving a population of 650,000.
 The University of Vermont Medical Center in Burlington is the state's largest employer and only academic medical center.
 Vermont's rural character and aging population create unique healthcare delivery challenges and opportunities.